-Unguja is the main island of Zanzibar.
-Unguja is well-known for historical Stone Town, beautiful beaches and nature, both on-land and the surrounding coral reefs.
-There is a variety of different beach destinations, where everyone can find their own preferable choice.
+Zanzibar Island (Unguja) is the main island of Zanzibar.
+It’s well-known for historical Stone Town, beautiful beaches and nature, both on-land and the surrounding coral reefs.

 Unguja is very easy to reach.
 Many international flight companies fly to Zanzibar Airport close to Stone Town.
 There are also local flights from Dar es Salaam, Kilimanjaro, Nairobi and Mombasa.
 Many travelers coming from mainland Tanzania prefer to take a passenger ferry – it takes less than 2 hours.
 Please ask for more advice.